mahmudproduction/ptn_clicker/README.md

 # ptn_clicker
-Clocker for window in python
+Clicker for window in python